 - My favorite list of free courses to learn Algorithms in Depth (freeCodeCamp)

-- My favorite courses to learn Python in 2019
+- My favorite courses to learn Python for beginners

 At last, there are two types of programmers, one who understands the algorithm and one who doesn't.

-You don't need to read all the books to become a data Structure and Algorithms champ, choose the book depending upon your favorite programming langauge and your epexperce. for absoualte beginners Grokking algoirhms is better but for a more comprehensive coversage Introudction to Algorithms is good.
-For tough interviews like Google and Facebook, Algorithms for Intervies and Algorithm Desing by Steve Skiena is better choice.
+You don't need to read all the books to become a data Structure and Algorithms champ, choose the book depending upon your favorite programming language and your experience. for absolute beginners, Grokking algorithms is better but for more comprehensive coverage Introduction to Algorithms is good.
+For tough interviews like Google and Facebook, Algorithms for Interviews and Algorithm Desing by Steve Skiena is a better choice.